athomasq/athomasq.github.io/categories/hikari/setyl.md

 1. Large, unglamorous, underserved market (my favourite kind!).
 IT departments simply aren't sexy.
 But they have to modernize like everyone else, and Setyl is riding that trend.

-2. Truly horizontal play: sellable to pretty much *any* organization.
+2. Truly horizontal play: sellable to pretty much *any* organization -- hence large TAM and easier GTM.

 3. Differentiated offering thanks to the focus on both physical and digital assets.
-(Many competitors only track SaaS spend -- easier to build, customers are other tech companies so easier to sell to in good times, but less so today).
+(Many competitors only track SaaS spend).

 4. Super sticky thanks to the "system-of-record" effect: customers rarely churn.
 This is perhaps the strongest single point.